Healthy Homes Assessment Poraiti

 What We Do

-We consider your investment to be a serious one We will conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of owning or purchasing a home.
+We are serious about your investment We conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning the home.

-We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you may be thinking of buying or selling as well as additional services.
+We specialise in a variety of solutions to make sure that you are completely informed of the condition of any property you could be looking to purchase or sell in addition to other services.

-We have a systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the Report, you are able to actually see any issues discovered.
-Through our detailed reporting it is no wonder we receive so many clients who recommend our services to their family and acquaintances.
+With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into the reports, you are able to actually see any issues found.
+Because of our detailed report, it’s no wonder we receive so many referrals from clients our service to family and acquaintances.

 Experienced & Insured Inspection Experts